Mohammed-Riyad/Kasper-Template-/README.md

 # Kasper-Template-
-A template took from graphberry and implemented by me.
+A template from Graphberry, implemented by me.